sedostheatre/sedos.co.uk/input/shows/2024-blank.md

 This production includes discussion of sexual assault, description of murder and filicide, child neglect, domestic violence and blood.
 Recommended for ages 16 and above.

 *\[﻿BLANK]* is presented by kind permission of Alice Birch.

+**DISCOUNT:** We are offering 20% off when you book to see both our September plays, [Autobahn](https://www.sedos.co.uk/shows/2024-autobahn) and \[BLANK].
+The discount will be applied automatically when you book both shows in one transaction at the [online box office](https://sedos.ticketsolve.com/ticketbooth/shows).
+If you booked one of the plays before this discount was offered (24 August), email [tickets@sedos.co.uk](mailto:tickets@sedos.co.uk) to book the other show with this discount.